“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 McQuarrie's sketch has the flat and almost boring profile from Cantwell's design, but the actual painting has a much more bulky profile.

-It's a little unclear when the final elements for the next stage fell into place.
+It's a little unclear when the final elements for the next stage fell into place, although McQuarrie did a number of pencil-drawn explorations for this scene (right).
 For instance, it's around this time the engine configuration changes from the Cantwell model’s grey plates to the rectangular-cylinder-cluster engine, for lack of a better description.

 Above is a McQuarrie sketch which fits in here somehow.
 The turrets are still right behind the cockpit as in earlier versions, but unlike the following painting, yet its profile is different from the earlier versions.